eskinderit/FruitDefectsInspection/README.md

     </td>
   </tr>
 </table>

-  kiwis segmented using mostly the techniques described in the first task.
+Detect defects in kiwis using mostly the techniques described in the first task.

 In order to solve the subtasks, a mix of traditional IP and CV techniques has been applied in combination to my intuitive (handcrafted) ideas/function.